Thin shells in (2+1)-dimensional F(R) gravity: Examples of anti--de Sitter spacetimes

 is easy to see that

 in which the effective cosmological constant $\Lambda_e$ is defined.
 We can introduce an effective charge

 which can be positive or negative, having the same sign as $F'(R_0)= 1+f'(R_0)$.
 The effective Newton constant $G_{\mathrm{eff}} = G/F'(R) = 1/F'(R)$ is positive when $F'(R)>0$, preventing the graviton to be a ghost \cite{revfr}; for a further discussion see Ref. \cite{bronnikov}.
 Then, $Z>0$ avoids the presence of ghosts, while $Z<0$ requires them.
 Note that for a particular choice of both the $F(R)$ theory and of the curvature scalar $R_0$, the sign of $Z$ is fixed, since the squared charge $\mathcal{Q}^{2}$ can modify the absolute value of $Z$ but not its sign.
 The geometry is singular at $r=0$ because the Kretschmann scalar diverges \cite{hendi14a}.
 The radii of the horizons are determined by the real and positive solutions of the equation $A(r)=0$, which for $Z\neq0$ is equivalent to a cubic equation\footnote{The corresponding analytic expressions are cumbersome, so they are not shown here. } and for $Z=0$ to a quadratic equation.
 If $Z\ge 0$, the only solution with radius $r_h$ corresponds to the event horizon; in particular, $r_h=\sqrt{-6M/R_0}$ for $Z=0$.
-When $Z_c<Z<0$, with $Z_c= (-2M/3)\sqrt{-3M/R_0}$, there are two solutions, one corresponding to the event horizon with radius $r_h$, and the other to an inner horizon with radius $r_i < r_h$; they fuse into one when $Z=Z_c$.
+When $Z_c<Z<0$, with $Z_c= (-2M/3)\sqrt{-2M/R_0}$, there are two solutions, one corresponding to the event horizon with radius $r_h$, and the other to an inner horizon with radius $r_i < r_h$; they fuse into one when $Z=Z_c$.
 If $Z < Z_c$ no horizons are present and the singularity is naked.

-In what follows, we adopt the metric function (\ref{metric_ads}) with the intention to provide concrete examples of the formalism introduced in Sect. \ref{tsh}.
+In what follows, we adopt the metric function (\ref{metric_ads}) with the intention to provide concrete examples of the formalism introduced in Sec. \ref{tsh}.
 In them, we construct static thin shells with radius $a_0$ and we analyze their stability under radial perturbations.
-It is of interest to consider the weak energy condition (WEC), which in the orthonormal basis takes the form $\sigma_0 \geq 0$ and $\sigma_0 + p_0 \geq 0$, in order to determine the type of matter at the shell, being normal when satisfied and exotic otherwise.
+It is of interest to consider the weak energy condition (WEC), which in the orthonormal basis takes the form of the inequalities $\sigma_0 \geq 0$ and $\sigma_0 + p_0 \geq 0$, in order to determine the type of matter at the shell, being normal when satisfied and exotic otherwise.